-Ground Water Protection Levels are established for the Slag Cooling Area to prevent degradation of existing water quality and are represented in Table 3.
+Ground Water Protection Levels, based on monitoring wells NES729 and NES2556, are established for the Slag Cooling Area to prevent degradation of existing water quality and are shown in Table 3.
 Protection levels and compliance limits are based on monitoring well sampling performed to date and on the requirements of the criteria of R317-6-4.
 The permittee shall operate the facility such that the ground water standards and protection levels developed for this permit are not exceeded at the designated compliance monitoring points.